magic-research/PLLaVA/README.md

 ![](assert/zeroshot.png)

 ### STATE-OF-THE-ART PERFORMANCE
-We compare the performance of PLAVA with recent popular methods over both question-qnswer and captioning datasets.
+We compare the performance of PLLAVA with recent popular methods over both question-qnswer and captioning datasets.
 The results are shown below.

 ![](assert/performance.png)